malfattti/garden/The Craft of Research.md

 ### Subject:
 - a broad area of knowledge
 ### Topic:
-	- specific interest within that area.
+- specific interest within an area.
-	- specific approach to a subject
+- specific approach to a subject:
 	- asking a question, the answer of which would solve a problem that my readers care about
 - How to pick a topic:
 	- start with what most interests you
 	- you do not have to be an expert on it, you do want to become one
 	- make a list of interests that you would like to explore